Ranking Expressions

 This is a complete reference to the ranking expressions used to configure application specific ranking functions.
 For examples and an overview of how to use ranking expressions, see the ranking overview.

 Ranking expressions are written in a simple language similar to ordinary functional notation.
 The atoms in ranking expressions are rank features and constants.
-These atoms can be combined by arithmetic operations and built-in functions.
+These atoms can be combined by arithmetic operations and other built-in functions over scalars and tensor.

 ---|---|